GitHub Actions: Understanding the Push and Pull Request Triggers

 and branches-ignore

-keywords become indispensable - they’re your first level of control over when workflows actually run.
+keywords give you precise control over when workflows run.

 The branches